orvisevans/Lily58-Glow-Enc/README.md

 # Lily58 × qtkb Glow + Rotary Encoders

-This is still very much interested development.
-I've ordered the pcb and parts and are waiting for them to arrive.
-There are known incompatibilities and this design and product list have not yet been tested in the real world.
+This is still very much under active development.
+I've ordered the pcb and parts and am waiting for them to arrive.
+Since then, I've found some incompatibilities between the design and product list.
+I've not yet tested in the real world or worked out there bugs.

 Lily58 is 6×4+4keys column-staggered split keyboard.
 This fork adds an encoder to the key below the controller.